ariebovenberg/whenever/README.md

 ✨ Until now! ✨

-Whenever is a datetime library designed from the ground up to enforce correctness.
+Whenever is designed from the ground up to **enforce correctness**.
 Mistakes become <span style="text-decoration: underline; text-decoration-color: red; text-decoration-style: wavy">red squiggles</span> in your IDE, instead of bugs in production.
 It's also **way faster** than other third-party libraries—and often the standard library as well.